The price of your next roof is the undisputed elephant in the room in every home service-based industry, right?

 You might think, "That's not my concern."
 But what if we shared this with you?

 It's a well-known fact that more than 85% of roofing companies close down before their third year, and a huge 90% of them don't make it past their fifth year in business.
 You can check these stats on Google!
 So, if you hire a cheap roofer, there's a chance they might not be around if you have a roof issue later on.

 Roof problems usually don't pop up right after you get a new roof, and therein lies the issue.
 They show up later, after time and weather changes.
 Roofs expand and contract with the seasons, and that's when we find out if the installers did a good job.

 Fixing a leaky roof can cost between $750 and $3,800 on average.
 So, if you have roof problems and don't get a manufacturer's warranty, you'll need to pay for the repairs yourself.
 This is if the local roofing contractor you hired doesn't honor their workmanship warranty or if they're no longer in business.

 Now, here’s what you can expect going with a valuable roof quote:

-Peace of mind
+Peace of Mind

-The type of roof material you choose.
+The kind of material you pick

 The size of the roof